FrancesCoronel/dotfiles/README.md

 Once the theme has loaded, you might want to replace the shell's startup command in `Preferences` under `Profiles > Shell Tab`:

-`login -fpql fvcproductions /bin/zsh` to `login -fpql YOURNAME /bin/zsh`
+`login -fpql FrancesCoronel /bin/zsh` to `login -fpql YOURNAME /bin/zsh`

 #### Hyper